2022 Houston Astros season: June

 The New York Mets visited the Astros at Minute Maid Park on June 21–22 for a two-game set and the first of nine consecutive versus both New York clubs.
 On June 21, José Urquidy started for the Astros, recording six innings and reaching a career-high 104 pitches thrown as Houston prevailed, 8–3.
 He struck out Eduardo Escobar and J. D. Davis with the bases loaded to end the fourth inning.
-José Altuve hit a solo home run for the Astros.
-Entering the contest, the Mets had scored 5.04 runs per game, the highest in the National League. Álvarez homered three times during the Astros sweep of a two-game set versus the Mets.
+Jose Altuve hit a solo home run for the Astros.
+Entering the contest, the Mets had scored 5.04 runs per game, the highest in the National League.
+Alvarez homered three times during the Astros sweep of a two-game set versus the Mets.
 His 1.064 on-base plus slugging percentage (OPS) at the end of the second game led the major leagues, while his 21 home runs were tied with Mike Trout for second place.
 Bregman also homered in the second game, decided by a 5–3 score.